 You can only act as a pawnbroker if the Business Licensing Authority (BLA) has endorsed your second-hand dealer registration, authorising you to carry on business as a pawnbroker.

 Before starting your application

 Exemptions from registration

 You may be exempt from registration as a second-hand dealer.
-For more information, view our Exemptions from registration page.
+For more information, view Exemptions from registration.

 You are automatically ineligible to be registered if you are currently insolvent under administration (bankrupt) or if you are a represented person under the Guardianship and Administration Act 1986 (where a guardian or administrator has been appointed).

 If any of the following circumstances apply, you are ineligible to be registered unless you obtain permission from the BLA:

 - within the last five years, you have been found guilty of, or convicted of a disqualifying offence involving fraud, dishonesty, drug trafficking or violence which is punishable by imprisonment for three months or more (whether or not a sentence of imprisonment was imposed); or

 - you are currently suspended from carrying on any occupation, profession or business in Australia; or